Jack Tame: Grace was special, but her murder is shamefully familiar

 The case has captured our attention for many reasons.

 Grace Millane was a young woman who was in that incredibly special, brief moment in life where she would have felt absolute freedom for the first time.
 Out on the road.
 The wind in her hair.
-The first few days of an OE on the opposite side of the World, with all the potential and opportunity of youth.
+The first few days of an OE on the opposite side of the world, with all the potential and opportunity of youth.
 God, what a feeling that is.

-It is so important, though, to consider her murder in a broader context.
-For all the attention on this case, on this young woman and the young man who killed her, the greatest tragedy of Grace Millane's death is that is nothing out of the ordinary.
+It is important, though, to consider her murder in a broader context.
+For all the attention on this case, on this young woman and the young man who killed her, the greatest tragedy of Grace Millane's death is that it is nothing out of the ordinary.
 The saddest thing about Grace's death is that in a sense, Grace Millane is just a number.

 We New Zealand men kill women in shameful quantities.
-There have been at least three concurrent murder trials in New Zealand for men killing women over the last couple of weeks.
+There have been at least three concurrent murder trials in New Zealand for men killing women during the past couple of weeks.

 This isn't for a moment a slight on Grace Millane, because of course she and her family should never have been put in this awful position.
 But Grace Millane is extraordinary.
 Because when the victim is poor and brown, the chances are most of us will never even know her name.

 So what can we do?
 If you feel moved, as I do, White Ribbon offers some basic advice: Call out any form of violence against women.
 Be brave if you see something in public.
-If you have a mate who's making disrespectful of harmful comments about women, call him out.
+If you have a mate who's making disrespectful or harmful comments about women, call him out.

 And if you're a parent - and this is a really important one - talk to children about pornography.